PrestaShopCorp/sellstrom/README.md

 - #1: Checks missing in label.php
 - #2: Comments for sellstrom.php
 - #4: Removed the unused $session_id variable to avoid the Notices
+- #6: Small design issue in settings page on PrestaShop 1.5

 ### Update October 31, 2014